VoronDesign/VoronUsers/printer_mods/roboticator24/4inch_touchscreen_mount_for_v2.4/README.md

 I have provided STL files for the main display mount, which prints in 2 parts and screws together, and a small button extension for the push-button switch.

 Print the STL files in the orientation shown in the image below.
 3 walls / 3 top / 3 bottom and 40% infill is sufficient.

-You should ideally enable support (**__touching bed only__**) for the largest part, so that it has a clean edge to attach to your bottom panel (if you have one).
+This bit is not essential, and I know it's frowned upon, but I made it so that if you enable support (**__touching buildplate only__**, 80 degree overhang angle) when printing the largest part, there will be a tiny bit of support added so that the mount has a clean edge so you can attach it to your bottom panel (assuming you have one).
+Note in the CAD image below that you should NOT cutout the bottom panel under where the screen goes - instead you will need to drill 2 holes to allow for M5 bolts.
+I found that by doing this the screen is mounted more securely, and there is no "flex" when you push against it.
+If you already have a bottom panel that is cut, then ignore this and you don't need to print with support.

 ## Assembly Instructions